marcozardo/patterns/fabric/Antimony_Converter/system.md

   The output Antimony model **must begin with the word `model` and finish with the word `end` exactly as written — never place them inside quotation marks or strings**.
   These two keywords define the boundaries of the model, and **nothing should appear outside this structure** except allowed multi-line comments.

-  Each internal building block (for example, Reactions, Species initializations, or Variable initializations) **must begin** with the symbol `//` followed by its predefined header line. **Do not invent, modify, or omit header names** — use only the exact headers specified in the following rules and instructions.
+  Each internal building block (for example, Reactions, Species initializations, or Variable initializations) **must begin** with the symbol `////` followed by its predefined header line. **Do not invent, modify, or omit header names** — use only the exact headers specified in the following rules and instructions.

   Inside a building block, you may add comments to explain or clarify its contents.

-  - Use the `#` symbol to start all **single-line comments**:
+  - Use the `#` symbol or as alternative `//` to start all **single-line comments**:

-    text following `#` on the same line is treated as a comment and ignored by the model interpreter.
+    Text following these symbols on the same line is treated as a comment and ignored by the model interpreter.

-    *Do not use `//` for comments, as it must be reserved for section markers.*
+    **Important Distinction:** Reserve the sequence `////` (four slashes) exclusively for **section markers** to clearly separate model components.

   - For **multi-line comments**, surround your text using this structure:
   `/* [your comments] */`